metachris/pdfx/README.rst

       -h, --help            show this help message and exit -d OUTPUT_DIRECTORY, --download-pdfs OUTPUT_DIRECTORY
-                            Download all referenced PDFs into specified directory -j, --json            Output infos as JSON (instead of plain text) -v, --verbose         Print all references (instead of only PDF) -t, --text            Only extract text (no metadata or references) -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                            Download all referenced PDFs into specified directory -c, --check-links     Check for broken links
+      -j, --json            Output infos as JSON (instead of plain text) -v, --verbose         Print all references (instead of only PDFs) -t, --text            Only extract text (no metadata or references) -o OUTPUT_FILE, --output-file OUTPUT_FILE
                             Output to specified file instead of console